-9.3.4.
+9.3.5.
 Names of drugs, devices and other products

 Use the Recommended International Non-proprietary Name (rINN) for medicinal substances, unless the specific trade name of a drug is directly relevant to the discussion.
+Generic drug names should appear in lowercase letters in the text.
+If a specific proprietary drug needs to be identified, the brand name may appear only once in the manuscript in parentheses following the generic name the first time the drug is mentioned in the text.

-For devices and other products, the generic term should be used, unless the specific trade name is directly relevant to the discussion.
-If the trade name is given, then the manufacturer's name and the city, state and country location of the manufacturer must be provided the first time it is mentioned in the text, for example, "...SPSS version 11 was used (SPSS Inc., Chicago, IL, USA)".
+For devices and other products, the specific brand or trade name, the manufacturer and their location (city, state, country) should be provided the first time the device or product is mentioned in the text, for example, "...IBM SPSS Statistics 21.0 was used (IBM Corp., Armonk, NY, USA)".
+Thereafter, the generic term (if appropriate) should be used.

-9.3.5.
+9.3.6.
 Statistical requirements